blueag8/Photography_Website/README.md

 3. Once inside the activated virtualenv install Django.
 You may need to use the command "cd .. " to ensure you are in the root directory then use the command "pip3 install Django ==1.11.24".
 If using Gitpod I found that if in the virtualenv the "pip3" install [command] didn't work, and using the "easy_install"[command] worked.

-4. Create a new project by running command
-5. `Django-admin startproject [project_name] . `  (the . is used to ensure you are in the root directory).
-6. Next, run the command
+4. Create a new project by running the command   `Django-admin startproject [project_name] . `  (the . is used to ensure you are in the root directory).5.
+Next, run the command
 `python3 manage.py migrate` this will initialise the application and create a default database.
 8. CLI installation commands